It’s about more than a name for TRAAMS on their first album in seven years.

 In the end, nothing’s in a name.
 Call yourself The Spangled Crystal Starfuck Fighters if you want, nobody cares, even the greatest band of all time’s name was a terrible pun.

-On Personal Best, TRAAMS sound like they’ve been on the dark side of the moon for the last seven years, but this is not the time for scares, you don’t need to know who’s blowing your mind, just that it’s happening.
+On Personal Best, TRAAMS sound like they have been on the dark side of the moon for the last seven years, but this is not the time for scares, you don’t need to know who’s blowing your mind, just that it’s happening.